 At Top Dog Tips, we strongly believe in using the best dog supplies to assist with any dog training endeavors because these products exist for a reason.
-As you’ll see in the next section, each of these dog supplies have their pros and cons and deciding which one is “better” is for the most part subjective, and highly depends on your own personal situation.
+As you’ll see in the next section, each of these dog supplies has its pros and cons, and deciding which one is “better” is for the most part subjective, and highly depends on your own personal situation.

 Pros & Cons of Puppy Housebreaking Pads and Dog Grass Litter Boxes

-Puppy pads have advantages to them that have a lot to do with how they’re configured and how convenient they are.
+Puppy pads have advantages that have a lot to do with how they’re configured and how convenient they are.